 Is Bitcoin bad?
 Risk and virtual currencies

-The Treasury and EU plan to regulate crypto-currencies, such as Bitcoin, from early next year amid growing concerns that they are being used for money laundering, terrorist financing, tax evasion and other financial crime.
+The UK Treasury and EU plan to regulate crypto-currencies amid growing concerns that they used for money laundering, terrorist financing, tax evasion and other financial crime.

 With no central bank, no inflation, and no trace-ability (as traders have until now enjoyed anonymity), virtual currencies have a number of backers, with Bitcoin reaching record highs over the last few weeks.